isabella-helliwell/Bike_Sharing/README.md

 ## 3.2 Trip Duration Analysis
-    Looking at the Graph representing the Trips vs the Tripduration, we can see that the majority of the trips occu within one hour.
+    Looking at the Graph representing the Trips vs the Tripduration, we can see that the majority of the trips occur within one hour.
  ![image](https://user-images.githubusercontent.com/85843030/134776599-1ac9a311-4680-4cc2-8408-d82865c793e8.png)